leovigna/agent-coeus/docs/PATTERNS/mcp-tool-libraries.md

 ### **The Consolidated Tool File**

-Each `[toolName].ts` file must export the following:
+Each `[action].ts` file must export the following:
-1.  `inputSchema`: A Zod schema for the tool's input.
+1.  `{action}InputSchema`: A Zod schema for the tool's input.
-2.  `[toolName]`: The core async SDK function containing the business logic.
+2.  `{action}`: The core async SDK function containing the business logic.
-3.  `[toolName]ToolMetadata`: A metadata object for the MCP tool.
+3.  `{action}ToolMetadata`: A metadata object for the MCP tool.
-4.  `get[ToolName]Tool`: A factory function that creates the MCP tool.
+4.  `{action}ToolFactory`: A factory function that creates the MCP tool.
-5.  `[toolName]ProcedureMetadata`: A metadata object for the tRPC procedure.
+5.  `{action}ProcedureMetadata`: A metadata object for the tRPC procedure.
-6.  `create[ToolName]Procedure`: A factory function that creates the tRPC procedure plugin.
+6.  `{action}ProcedureFactory`: A factory function that creates the tRPC procedure plugin.

 *Example: `sdk/organization/createOrganization.ts`*
 ```typescript